jeremyrrose/synched-in-part-3b/README.md

 Amazing.
 Nice work, crew!
 We'll use these.

+><span style="color: red; font-weight: bold;">IMPORTANT:</span> If you're following these directions but working in an existing repository from parts 1 and 2, you'll need to grab the **updated `fakeFetch` function** from this repository.
+[You can find the code here.](https://raw.githubusercontent.com/jeremyrrose/synched-in-part-3b/main/src/utils/fakeFetch.js)

 ## Step 2: Layout

 We'll follow standard practice and place our search bar in the header, on the right side.
 First, let's create a new component for it in `components/Search.jsx`: